OfficeDev/office-js-docs/reference/outlook/preview/Recurrence.md

 #### recurrenceTimeZone :[RecurrenceTimeZone](simple-types.md#recurrencetimezone)

-Gets or sets the time zone of the recurring appointment series.
-Gets the time zone of the recurring meeting series.
+Gets or sets the time zone of the recurring appointment series

 ##### Type: